PixelDud/Castle-Blire/README.md

 # JavaScript GameBoy Color Emulator

-Fork of Grant Galitz's JavaScript GameBoy Color Emulator made for running a single ROM when uploading homebrew games to services like Itch.io.
+A fork of Chris Maltby's fork of Grant Galitz's JavaScript GameBoy Color Emulator made for running a single ROM when uploading homebrew games to services like Itch.io.

 This version makes the following changes.

+- Adds custom website title
+- Adds favicon
+- Plays *only* the **best** Game Boy game ever

+Maltby's version made the following changes.

 - Canvas fills browser window on desktop/tablet while keeping aspect ratio
 - Touch controls displayed on mobile/tablet